codecio/home-ops/docs/proxmox/prep-media.md

 ## Usage example

-Find and confirm target disk to be imaged.
+Find and confirm target disk to be imaged ad-hoc if you want.
+Otherwise the script will display all valid external physical block devices to be imaged.

 :warning: Be very careful to not override the wrong disk.

-    diskutil list
-    diskutil unmountDisk /dev/disk2
+The prepare-media utility will unmount and eject the target disk.

-    ./prep-media.sh disk2
+    ./prep-media.sh
-    diskutil eject /dev/disk2

 ## TODO